BryanWilhite/Blog/presentation/entry/2012/2012-10-19-5-reasons-why-the-windows-tablet-is-coming-to-a-microsoft-store-near-you-and-other-tweeted-links.md

 ---json
 {
   "author": "Bryan Wilhite",
-  "content": "5 Reasons Why the Windows Tablet is coming to a Microsoft Store near You:  http://t.co/KXa9cgNR#windows8Under the Surface: an inside look at how Microsoft's tablet came to be http://t.co/MNKMmRFH /via @winrumorsWith Surface Tablet, Microsoft Takes on App...", "inceptDate": "2012-10-19T00:00:00",
+  "content": "5 Reasons Why the Windows Tablet is coming to a Microsoft Store near You:  http://t.co/KXa9cgNR #windows8   Under the Surface: an inside look at how Microsoft's tablet came to be http://t.co/MNKMmRFH /via @winrumors   With Surface Tablet, Microsoft Takes...", "inceptDate": "2012-10-19T00:00:00",
   "isPublished": true,
   "slug": "5-reasons-why-the-windows-tablet-is-coming-to-a-microsoft-store-near-you-and-other-tweeted-links",